pipe-cd/tutorial/content/en/20-prerequisites/README.md

       - an ECS cluster
       - an ELB that the service will receive traffic from
       - two target groups that the ELB routes traffic to the service
+        - you need to link one target group to the ELB's listener rule
       - two subnets where the service will be placed
       - a security group which allows `HTTP:80` inbound from your local
       - a task execution role which has [`AmazonECSTaskExecutionRolePolicy`](https://docs.aws.amazon.com/ja_jp/aws-managed-policy/latest/reference/AmazonECSTaskExecutionRolePolicy.html).
 See [here](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task_execution_IAM_role.html).